76836/virus/README.md

 # virus
-go to https://76836.github.io/virus/ to get a virus
+Go to https://76836.github.io/virus/Secret to get a virus.

+DO NOT.